BlackyHat/goit-react-hw-02-components/README.md

 Educational project.
 Creating by using crate-react-app

-1. Social profile component;
+1. Widget feedback component;
-2. Section of statistic;
+2. Phonebook;
-3. Friends list;
-4. History of transactions;